-When we played in May, the fairways were perfect - lush and plush from tee box to the green.
-Most are rolling and contoured which can mean some uneven lies.
+When we played in March, the fairways were in good condition as they transitioned from winter to summer, Most of the Moody Gardens Golf Course fairways are gently rolling and contoured which can mean some uneven lies.
 They are ample but if you spray the ball you're in a bunker, natural area, or wet.

 The Moody Garden Golf Course bunkers were in very good condition with soft thick sand.
 They ranged from huge to small pot bunkers and most had some tough lips.
 Some are hidden and will surprise you.